nicolasdeory/NzxtRGB/README.md

 ### Contributing
 Contributions are welcome.
 Feel free to test this with your own setup and add your own devices.
 You can also add an issue with HID packets with a program such as Free USB Analyzer so support for that device can be added.

+### Disclaimer
+All the library does is use the same HID protocol NZXT CAM uses to communicate with their devices.
+However, I am not responsible for any hardware damage.